JosephBARBIERDARNAL/statisticaljourney.com/about.md

 </p>

 <p style="font-size: 23px;">
-    On this website I decided to put non-technical articles about statistics and tutorials about maths and programming.
+    On this website I decided to put non-technical articles about statistics, in the broadest possible sense.
 The goal of these articles is to facilitate the work of those who need to understand and use data analysis tools as well as participate in the development of a culture of statistics.
 </p>